gnulib-modules/bootstrap/README.md

 the outright bugs and misfeatures fixed by this version).
-However, I've found this version considerably more reliable, and infinitely more malleable when it comes to extending the existing functionality for the unusal requirements of other projects that the Gnulib `bootstrap` cannot handle.
+However, I've found this version considerably more reliable, and infinitely more malleable when it comes to extending the existing functionality for the unusual requirements of other projects that the Gnulib `bootstrap` cannot handle.
 It is very widely deployed, and extremely well tested in all of my own projects, and many others besides.